 If adult learners pass the four subtests of the GED high school equivalency exam, they have demonstrated that they command the same level of skills and knowledge as high school graduates.

-The GED test is a standardized computer-adaptive series of standardized tests that measure general knowledge and reasoning skills at a level that compares to that of graduating high school seniors.
+The GED test is a computer-based series of standardized tests that measure general knowledge and reasoning skills at a level that compares to that of graduating high school seniors.